muhendis/RNA-Seq/README.md

-# RNA-Seq_Mouse
-Bulk RNA-Seq Analysis Workflow
+# Bulk RNA-Seq Analysis Workflow

 The RNA-Seq reads should be kept in the folder in Reads in the working directory